dunbar-brett/duplicate-advertisers/README.md

     `npm run smallTest` - will process a smaller subset of the `advertisers.txt` file

-    To run a different file run the following command changing the `path/to/file.txt` to your filepath.
+    To process a different file, run the following command changing the `path/to/file.txt` to your filepath.

     `node index.js file=path/to/file.txt`